Jtiv/Wicked-Sick-API/README.md

    - npm start
    - localhost:8080
    - incidents to search all incidents
-   - _id to search by id
+   - /id to search by id
 ```